-- The first use of operational semantics was in the lambda calculus - -A formal system signed to investigate function definition, function vication and recursion. - -Introduced by Alonzo and Stephen Kleene in the 1930s.
-What's a calculus, anyway? - The lambda calcul universal program - It's widely used to semantics of a pro
+- The first use of operational semantics was in the lambda calculus - -A formal system signed to investigate function ation and recursion. definition, function - -Introduced by A in the 1930s

+What's a calculus, anyway?

-"A method of computation or calculation in a special notation (as of logic or symbolic logic)"
+• The lambda calcul "A method of computation or calculation in a special notation (as of logic or symbolic logic)"